This post is part of a series called 60 Second Video Tutorials.

 - Add your call to action above the fold, so visitors see it clearly as soon as they arrive.
 If there’s a product or service illustration, be sure to include it.

 - Add some clear, easily read supporting reasoning to convince people to take action.

 - Make any extra elements smaller and less prominent than what you’ve already added to the page.

 - When setting colors make sure that you use the business or product’s color scheme, and add anything else, like extra information, below the fold.

 Hi there.
-I'm a designer and coder who specializes in web design and development and also works in the areas of game development and digital art.
-In the web space my focus is on theme development for WordPress, Ghost or any other themeable platform, and on finding the latest most efficient, user focused design and dev techniques of the day.
-In game development I'm addicted to playing with every different engine, toolset and framework I can find and I could spend months at a time immersed in level design.
-And in digital art there's little I love more than creating realistic style vector pieces, and of course assets for games through original art or photo manipulation.
-In short, if it's creative and you can make it digitally with code or design apps, I love it.
+I'm a designer & coder who works in the areas of web design / development, game development and digital art.
+In the web space I'm a front end all rounder but I have a particular specialization in theme creation, no matter the platform.
+I also love finding the latest most efficient, user focused design and dev techniques of the day.
+In game development I'm addicted to playing with every different engine, toolset and framework I can find.
+In digital art I love everything from painting to vector work to pixel art to 3D modelling.
+In short, if it's creative and you can make it digitally, I love it.